 Step 2: Select the System icon, then click Multitasking from the left-hand menu.

 You can toggle a few settings here, including turning off Snap Assist by toggling When I snap a window, show what I can snap next to it.
-Other settings that you can adjust include turning Windows 10 Snap off completely, deciding whether windows should automatically adjust to fill the available space and whether adjacent windows are resized when you resize a snapped window.
+Other settings that you can adjust include turning Windows 10 Snap off completely, by deciding whether windows should automatically adjust to fill the available space and whether adjacent windows are resized when you resize a snapped window.